ariga/atlas/doc/md/atlas-schema/hcl-types.md

 ---
-id: sql-types
+id: hcl-types
-title: SQL Column Types
+title: HCL Column Types
-slug: /atlas-schema/sql-types
+slug: /atlas-schema/hcl-types
 ---

+The following guide describes the column types supported by Atlas HCL, and how to use them.

 ## MySQL